( p a g e i n p r o g r e s s )

 AND THE SURVEILLANCE TURN

 Helen's Ph.D, I/Spy, converges practice-based-research in the Arts and Auto/Ethnography.
-It is positioned between flâneurie (as hailed per the lineage of Poe, Baudelaire and Benjamin – solo, undercover following and literary/photographic documentation of such), the psychogeographic, city-centric, collective method of dérive, and covert participant-observation.
+Her practice is positioned between flâneurie (as per the Poe, Baudelaire and Benjamin lineage) – solo, undercover following and literary/photographic documentation of such, and the psychogeographic, city-centric, collective method of dérive.

 Helen's supporting thesis examines four field investigations into surveillance performativity within an ideological social atmosphere of a democratic context, and how the associated behaviour of its citizens plays-out in and rendering a social surveillant mis en scene.
-It identifies, compares and theorises the perceived ocular power dynamics and associated behaviours of coteries of research-participants tasked with performing resistance whilst resisting performance.
-This is, essentially, about undercover performance in the everyday.
-Her thesis ultimately argues that and how surveillance culture both reflects and hails our latent sleuth.
+It identifies, compares and theorises the perceived ocular power dynamics and associated behaviours of coteries of research-participants tasked with performing resistance whilst resisting performance; this is, essentially, about undercover performance in the everyday.
+Helen's thesis ultimately argues that and how surveillance culture both reflects and hails our latent sleuth.

 C O N F E R E N C E P A P E R S